Karine Vanasse: Life and career

 In 2009, Vanasse was a producer and a cast member of the film Polytechnique, directed by Denis Villeneuve, which portrays the 1989 École Polytechnique massacre in Montréal.
 She won the Genie Award for Best Actress for her performance.

 In 2011, Vanasse was cast as the French stewardess, Colette Valois, in the American-produced television series Pan Am, which was later cancelled after one season.

 From January to April 2013, Vanasse was cast on the Quebec television series 30 Vies.
 In July 2013, Deadline Hollywood announced that Vanasse had joined the cast of ABC's Revenge as French businesswoman Margaux LeMarchal in the third season of the popular drama.
 During 2012 and 2013, Vanasse filmed the movies All the Wrong Reasons, Buddha's Little Finger and En solitaire.

 From 2017 to 2020, Vanasse starred in the television series Cardinal, as detective Lise Delorme.
 It was the first time she had played a Québécoise character on English-language TV, rather than a character from France.
 At the 7th Canadian Screen Awards she won the award for Best Lead Actress in a Drama Program or Limited Series.

+In 2023, Vanasse became the host of the Canadian reality series, The Traitors Canada.
+On June 6, 2023, it was announced that Bell Media has commissioned both English and French versions of the show.
+The French adaptation is called Les Traitres and is also hosted by Vanasse.

 Personal life

 She was in a relationship with Remstar CEO Maxime Rémillard from 2006 to 2014.

-On 21 April 2018, Vanasse announced via Instagram that she had given birth to her first child, a boy, with her ex-boyfriend Hugues Harvey.
+On 21 April 2018, Vanasse announced via Instagram that she had given birth to her first child, a boy, with her now ex-boyfriend Hugues Harvey.